-All 501(c)(3) nonprofit organizations based in the five Bay Area counties we serve are welcome to apply to the following funding opportunities.
-Please review individual fund and award information for additional application requirements and deadlines.
+All 501(c)(3) nonprofit organizations based in the five Bay Area counties we serve can apply to the following funding opportunities.
+Please review each fund and award information for eligibility and application requirements and deadlines.

-- Rapid Response Fund: providing quick-turnaround grants to frontline social justice organizations for urgent projects.
+- Rapid Response Fund for Movement Building provides quick-turnaround grants to frontline social justice organizations for urgent projects.

-- Bay Area Community Impact Fund: providing low-interest, long-term capital to help community organizations and small businesses grow.
+- Bay Area Community Impact Fund provides low-interest, long-term capital to help community organizations and small businesses grow.